Today Gold Rate

 Central banks, in most cases, have the right for gold reservation.
 Reserve Bank of India is one such institution which can hold a gold reserve.
 When central banks do so or procuring gold in excess, the today gold rate goes up.
 It is due to the rise in the flow of cash in the market but the supply goes down.

 Jewellery has always been placed in a special category in India, mostly among the women.
 And when it comes in the form of gold, it is icing on the cake.
 Be it a wedding, festivals, birthdays, wearing gold jewellery is kind of a fashion here that has been followed since ages.
 There are festivals when the gold price goes up like Diwali due to the increasing demand for gold, and when demand and supply are unable to balance each other out, it results in rising gold rates.
-Again the demand doesn’t end here.
+Again, the demand doesn’t end here.
 Even in electronic items like TV, computers, GPS etc. it has been used in small quantity.
-In India, gold is a medium of showing off your status, as a gifting element, which by any means increase its demand day by day.
+In India, gold is a medium of showing off your status, as a gifting element, which, by any means, increases its demand day by day.
+Gold rate today plays an important role in sale and purchase of gold jewellery and ornaments.

-Interests rates imposed on financial products and services also affect the gold rate.
+Interests rates imposed on financial products and services also affect the gold rate today.
 If interest rate increases, customers seek to sell gold to obtain cash and on the other hand, a rise in the supply of gold leads to the reduced price of gold and vice-versa.

 GST Imposed on 24 Karat Gold